API Threading

 A client application can use JCSMP, Java RTO, C, and .NET APIs to receive messages in an asynchronous manner.
 That is, when messages are available, they are automatically sent (“pushed”) to a message callback or message delegate interface from the API to the client application.

 When a client application is using asynchronous transacted sessions, messages are dispatched from one or more transacted session dispatcher threads.
-Either a single transacted session dispatcher thread that is bound to the Context (this is the default) or separate transacted session dispatcher threads that are bound to each transacted session can be used.
-For more information, refer to Using Local Transactions.
+Either a single transacted session dispatcher thread that is bound to the context (this is the default) or separate transacted session dispatcher threads that are bound to each transacted session can be used.
+For more information, see Using Local Transactions.

 JCSMP